Emcoe/tweet-journaler/README.md

 Call the app with the target tweet's URL after it (e.g. "python3 tweet-journaler.py https://twitter.com/OscarTheGrouch/status/1293263413200728064").

-A new text file is created for each twitter account, and the latest tweet is added to the bottom automatically.
+A text file is created for each twitter account, and the latest tweet is added to the bottom automatically.

 Simple, open, readable.